OfficeDev/open-xml-docs/docs/how-to-delete-all-the-comments-by-an-author-from-all-the-slides-in-a-presentatio.md

 api_type:
 - schema
 ms.assetid: 3b892a6a-2972-461e-94a9-0a1ede854bda
-title: 'How to: Delete all the comments by an author from all the slides in a presentation (Open XML SDK)' ms.suite: office ms.technology: open-xml ms.author: o365devx
+title: 'Delete all the comments by an author from all the slides in a presentation' ms.suite: office ms.technology: open-xml ms.author: o365devx